Mindset

 When things go wrong, look at it as an opportunity

 Look at setbacks as opportunities and focus on ways to improve your business rather than dwell on things not going to plan – some of our biggest successes have come about as a direct result of action taken after a failure.
-Finding someone like-minded to bounce ideas off and that is as enthusiastic as you are about the business, can also be a great way to stay positive in tough times.
+Finding someone like-minded to bounce ideas off and enthusiastic about the business can also be a great way to stay positive in tough times.

 Louisa Currie from Belly Beyond